Show All Answers

 The plan review fee is a non-refundable charge for reviewing plans that are submitted with an Application for Building Permit.
 The fee is based on the estimated total costs for the construction.
 The plan review fee is collected at the time an application is submitted.

 Yes.
-All plans, drawings, and documents associated with an application or request need to be submitted electronically through the city’s Citizenserve Portal (www.citizenserve.com/branson) and digitally stamped by a Missouri Registered Design Professional architect and/or engineer.
+All plans, drawings, and documents associated with an application or request need to be submitted electronically through the city’s Citizenserve Portal (www.citizenserve.com/branson).
+Commercial plans need to be digitally stamped by a Missouri Registered Design Professional architect and/or engineer.

 Various plans go through the review process with up to seven departments reviewing your application and plans.
-As a rule, we expect a residential permit (new construction, additions, and remodels) will receive an initial response letter or approval within five days or less.
-Commercial and multi-family (three or more units) will receive an initial response letter or approval within 15 days or less.
+As a rule, we expect a residential permit (new construction, additions, and remodels) will receive an initial response letter or approval within five working days or less.
+Commercial and multi-family (three or more units) will receive an initial response letter or approval within ten working days or less.
 The potential factors that can create delays are numerous.
 The most common is failure to submit the required plans for a permit.
 Obtaining a permit in a timely manner depends heavily on the unique issues of your project, the quality of the submitted plans, and the responsiveness of your representative when a reviewer requests additional information or revisions.
-Permit Application Process Flowchart

 Once your application has completed the plan review process, you and members of your team will receive a notification from the city’s Citizenserve Portal that your permit is ready for final payment and then download.
 The permit will also include the inspection card which will identify the minimum required inspections for your project.
 It is not necessary to print off these items, but you may and post them at the jobsite if desired.